dominiquegarmier/auto-docs-action/README.md

 ## How It Works

-1. **Detection**: Identifies Python files changed since the last `github-actions[bot]` commit
+1. Detects Python files changed since the last `github-actions[bot]` commit
-2. **Analysis**: For each file, generates a git diff to understand what changed
+2. Generates git diff for each file to understand what changed
-3. **Processing**: Sends files to Claude Code CLI with context-aware prompts
+3. Sends files to Claude Code CLI with context-aware prompts
-4. **Validation**: Uses AST parsing to ensure only docstrings were modified
+4. Validates changes using AST parsing to ensure only docstrings were modified
-5. **Commit**: Creates a commit with updated docstrings and pushes back to the repository
+5. Creates commit with updated docstrings and pushes back to repository
-6. **Auto-fix PRs**: For pull requests, automatically pushes updates to the PR branch (like pre-commit.ci)
+6. For pull requests, automatically pushes updates to PR branch (like pre-commit.ci)
-7. **Smart Checkout**: Automatically ensures PR base branches are available for accurate diff detection
+7. Automatically ensures PR base branches are available for accurate diff detection

 ### First Run

-On the first run (no previous auto-docs commits), the action processes all Python files in the repository to establish a baseline of documented code.
+On the first run, the action processes all Python files to establish a baseline of documented code.

-### Smart Diff Detection
+### Diff Detection

-The action uses intelligent diff detection:

-- **Push to main**: Compares against the last commit made by `github-actions[bot]`
+- Push events: Compares against the last `github-actions[bot]` commit
-- **Pull requests**: Compares against PR base commit or last bot commit (whichever has less history)
+- Pull requests: Compares against PR base commit or last bot commit (whichever has less history)
-- **Automatic base branch fetching**: Ensures PR base branches are available even with shallow checkouts
-- Handles multiple commits between auto-docs runs
+- Handles multiple commits between runs
-- Prevents processing unchanged files for efficiency
+- Automatically fetches PR base branches when needed

-## Example Output
+## Example

-The action generates comprehensive Google-style docstrings:

 ```python
 # Before